Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Adjusting the edges of the three basic color regions

 The borders between your color regions drive the perceived style of the character.
 [Shading Steps and Feather Settings](ShadingStepAndFeather.md) let you adjust the position of those borders and whether they are sharp or blended.

+Follow these steps:
 1. Increase **Base Color Step** so the **1st Shading Map** becomes visible and the contrast between lit and shadowed regions matches your intent.
 2. Use **Base Shading Feather** to control how crisply the regions transition.
 Lower values create graphic, posterized shading, while higher values blend the regions.